aburousan/azaz/home_page.md

 @def tags = ["syntax", "code"]

 # Idea behind this website
 **Mathematics** and **Physics**...
 This two are really something I enjoy.
-Each time I read something of maths or physics, It really force me to think how beautiful and elegant things are.
+Each time I read something of maths or physics, it really force me to think how beautiful and elegant things are.
 How can something born from our mind can describe this world!!...

 ~~~
 <img src="/assets/subham_pic.jpeg" alt="" width="600">